Certificate Programs

 Landscape Architecture Certificate

-An 18-credit certificate program
+21-credit certificate program

-The certificate in Landscape Architecture provides an overview, foundational knowledge, and skills for students and professionals who want to engage landscape practices without a full Masters degree.
+The certificate in Landscape Architecture provides an overview, foundational knowledge, and skills for students and professionals who want to engage landscape practices without a full master's degree.
 The certificate will provide the foundation to understand and design landscape as a tool for meaningful cultural, social, and environmental change and to communicate with the people and communities that are inhabiting it.
 Upon successful completion of the course sequence students will graduate with a highly valuable skillset and knowledge.

 The Certificate in Landscape Architecture will provide students and professionals with the intellectual and practical skills necessary to bring critical landscape practice to a broad range of fields from design fields to geography, engineering, and the humanities among others.
 The course content will merge theoretical inquiry with skill-based learning to provide a solid foundation.